GPG

 sudo rpm --import https://supplychain.mariadb.com/MariaDB-Enterprise-GPG-KEYor

-sudo rpmkeys --import https://supplychain.mariadb.com/MariaDB-Enterprise-GPG-KEYConfiguring Repositories
+sudo rpmkeys --import https://supplychain.mariadb.com/MariaDB-Enterprise-GPG-KEY-2025Configuring Repositories

 See the details on configuring MariaDB Foundation repositories that use these keys.